How to Fix AMD Radeon Software Won’t Open?

 Roll backing the Graphics driver

-5. Select the reason and then click Yes to roll back the previous driver.
+5. Select a reason and click Yes to confirm.

 Opening Registry Editor